AGTTeam/AGTTSite/content/guide/nds/3.patching-the-rom/en.md

 locale: 'en'
 ---

-Once you've dumped your cartridge to an `.nds` file, patching it with the English Translation can be done easily through the :guide-link{url="/patch/nds" text="Patch ROM"} tool we provide, or by manually downloading the patch `.xdelta` file and using patching software, such as [XDeltaUI](https://www.romhacking.net/utilities/598/?device=emu) to patch your ROM file.
+Once you've dumped your cartridge to an `.nds` file, patching it with the English Translation can be done easily through the :guide-link{url="/patch/nds" text="ROM Patcher"} tool we provide, or by manually downloading the patch `.xdelta` file and using patching software, such as [XDeltaUI](https://www.romhacking.net/utilities/598/?device=emu) to patch your ROM file.

 ## Online patcher
 ::guide-notice